Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Channel Modeling of NSINs

 \subsubsection{Tropospheric scintillation attenuation}

 Tropospheric scintillation attenuation indicates rapid amplitude and phase fluctuations in received signals.
+The NSINs' propagation environment goes through the troposphere, where the temperature, humidity, and atmospheric pressure vary greatly.
+Sudden changes in the refractive index caused by variations in temperature, humidity, and barometric pressure will result in signal fluctuations.
 Tropospheric propagation should be considered for frequencies above six GHz, and the tropospheric scintillation effect increases with frequency, being especially significant above ten GHz.
-Sudden changes in the refractive index caused by variations in water vapor content, temperature, and barometric pressure can cause signal fluctuations.
 Additionally, the scintillation effect becomes more pronounced at lower elevation angles due to longer propagation paths.
 The ITU-R P.618 presents an accurate prediction method for the scintillation attenuation amplitude \cite{series2017propagation}.
 It shows that the tropospheric scintillation attenuation may be dozens of dB in the case of a low elevation angle.
 The scintillation attenuation can be negligible under a high elevation angle case (e.g., $> 10^{\circ}$).
-Nevertheless, one should also consider the tropospheric scintillation attenuation in the case of a high elevation angle during rain.
+Nevertheless, when it rains, tropospheric scintillation attenuation at high elevation angles (e.g., $> 10^{\circ}$) should also be considered.